louismacvux/GroupQ3020/README.md

 # GroupQ3020
-A group project for COMP 3020, making a front end interface for an mobiile app
+A group project for COMP 3020, making a front end interface for a mobiile app